Fearless (1993 film): Plot

 Max Klein survives an airline crash.
 The plane plummets, but he is strangely calm.
 This calm enables him to dispel fear in the flight cabin.
 He sits next to Byron Hummel, a young boy flying alone.
 Flight attendants move through the cabin, telling another passenger, Carla Rodrigo, traveling with an infant, to hold the child in her lap as the plane plummets out of control, while telling other passengers to buckle into their seats.
 Max was telling his business partner, Jeff Gordon, of his fear of flying as they took off.

 In the aftermath of the crash, most passengers died.
 Among the few survivors, most are terribly injured but Max is unhurt.
 The crash site is chaotic, filled with first responders and other emergency personnel.
 Focusing on the survivors, a team of investigators from the FAA and the airline conduct interviews.
 Max is repelled by all the chaos and disgusted by the investigators wanting to interview him.

 Max rents a car and starts driving home.
 Along the way, he visits his high school girlfriend Alison, whom he has not seen for 20 years.
-At the restaurant, Alison is surprised to see Max eating a strawberry, as he is allergic to them.
-He grins, then finishes it without an allergic reaction.
+At the restaurant, Alison is surprised to see Max eating strawberries, as he is allergic to them.
+He grins, then finishes them without an allergic reaction.

 The next morning, Max is accosted by FBI investigators.
 They question why he chose not to contact his family to tell them he is fine.
 The airline representative offers Max train tickets to return home, but he asks for airline tickets, as he no longer fears air travel.
 The airline books him on the flight.
 They seat him next to Dr. Bill Perlman, the airline's psychiatrist.

 Dr. Perlman annoyingly tags behind Max back to his home, prodding him for information about the crash.
 Max snaps back at the psychiatrist rudely, to be rid of him.
 Max's wife Laura Klein notices his strange behavior and that he seems somehow changed.
 Max's late business partner's wife Nan Gordon asks about Jeff's last moments.
 Max says Jeff died in the crash.

 The media call Max "The Good Samaritan" in news reports.
 The boy Max sat next to, Byron, publicly thanks him in television interviews.
 For the way he comforted passengers while the plane fell out of control during the crash, Max is considered a hero.

 Max avoids the press and becomes distant from Laura and his son Jonah.
 His persona is radically changed, and he is preoccupied with his new perspective on life following the near-death experience.
 Max begins drawing abstract pictures of the crash.
 As he survived without injury, he thinks himself invulnerable to death.